Harmful Hot Tub Chemicals

 Chlorine

 Chlorine is the most common sanitizer used in hot tubs.
 While it’s effective at killing bacteria and other microorganisms, it can be harmful if not used correctly.
-High chlorine levels can cause skin and eye irritation, respiratory problems, and even cancer.
+High chlorine levels can cause skin and eye irritation, respiratory problems, and cancer.

 Effective at killing bacteria and microorganisms.
 It can be harmful if not used correctly.